Moisture Meter – Types

 But non-destructive methods also includes damp and moisture meters.
 People often think of pinned tools when it comes to moisture meters, tools where you effectively push two prongs into a material such as wood or plaster.
 However, many moisture meters do not rely on pins, they are sometimes referred to as pinless moisture meters.
 You can understand how pins would possibly struggle with measuring moisture deep into concrete materials!

-The image below is an indication of how a pinless moisture meter works.
+The image below is an indication of how a using pinless moisture meter works, with the example demonstrated of slab water leak detection measuring moisture levels on a specific measurement scale for that particular material.

 Moisture Meter – Concrete